BigRLab/oculus-crawl/README.md

 mkdir -p "${BACKUPS_FOLDER}"

-# 1. Run the factory on background and bind it to the docker local internet host (172.17.0.1:24005).
+# 1. Run the factory on background and bind it to the local net interface from docker (172.17.0.1:24005).
 docker run -ti -d --rm --name o-factory -v "${DATASETS_FOLDER}":/datasets -p 172.17.0.1:24005:24005 dkmivan/oculus-crawl factory 0.0.0.0 -d /datasets/

 # 2. Run the crawler on background with one worker